I went to Toronto for a travel conference a few weeks back. Toronto is a nice enough city but soon I felt a familiar antsy feeling.

 Fortunately only 2 hours north of Toronto lies Ontario’s most pristine wilderness.
 I was invited with a few of other travel bloggers to experience ‘a sampler’ of this wilderness.

-One of these water-themed wilderness areas is Ontario’s first and most renown provincial park, Algonquin Park.
+Algonquin Park is Ontario’s first and most renown provincial park.
 Algonquin Park is a haven for canoeists and fishermen.
 Canoeing in Algonquin Park allows you to go explore its many rivers and lakes.

-Even though it’s a very popular park, it’s unheard of to find yourself in Algonquin’s backcountry with only your canoe as company.
+Even though it’s a very popular park, you’re likely to find yourself in Algonquin’s backcountry with only your canoe as company.
 The park, after all, has 1200 miles of canoe routes.
 Plenty to share.

 Moose and wolves are abundant in the park.
 As of a matter of fact, in August the park holds an activity called “the Wolf Howl”.
 This is where a naturalist leads park goers to where a wolf pack was last heard, and starts howling.
 If you’re lucky, the wolves will howl back.
 I’d never heard a wolf pack howling before but I’d sure love to hear it at least once in my life.